Connect with us

 How to do it?

-While building the company, we looked for customers: in what level are our customers?
-Who is interested in what we offer?
-What attracts them to the solution?
-Who is willing to pay for it, and how much?
-In the early stages of a young company, such a process saves time and capital.
-We acted according to accurate information and didn’t stop.
-We are constantly checking and punctuating.
+As we built the company, we kept asking, “Who are our customers?
+What attracts them to what we’re offering?
+Who is willing to pay, and how much?”.
+In the early stages, this kind of process saves both time and capital.
+We moved on real information and never stopped, constantly checking, testing, and refining.

-1. When to approach your potential customers?
+1. When should you approach potential customers?

 Result: